 The MIRIPS project focuses on the psychological aspects of intercultural relations, but takes into account some of the social and political contextual features of the larger societies and of the interacting groups within them.
 The study is situated within the broad field of cross-cultural psychology, which seeks to discover whether individual human behaviours are shaped by the cultural contexts in which they develop (Berry et al., 2011).
-The eventual goal is to achieve a set of universal psychological principles that underlie human behavior globally.
-By universal, we mean: (i) a phenomenon that shares a common, species-wide substrate of psychological principles accound accound a set of universal psychological principles that underlies are substrate of psychological principles are shared by the substrate of psychological principles are shared as a result of this substrate being differentially developed and expressed in daily life in the society.
+The eventual goal is to achieve a set of universal psychological principles that underlie human behaviour globally.
+By universal, we mean: (i) a phenomenon that shares a common, species-wide substrate of psychological processes and functioning and also (ii) a phenomenon that exhibits behavioural variations across cultures as a result of this substrate being differentially developed and expressed in daily life in the society.

 The project is also situated in the field of intercultural psychology (Sam & Berry, 2016).
 This field deals with the question: If individual behaviours are shaped in particular cultural contexts, what happens when individuals who have developed in different cultural contexts meet and interact within another society?
 There are two domains of psychological interest here: (i) ethnocultural group relations and (ii) acculturation.

-In both these domains there has been a bias in the focus of research.
+In both these domains, there has been a bias in the focus of research.
 In the first domain, studies have usually examined the views and behaviours of the dominant group toward the non-dominant group, with little examination of the attitudes of the non-dominant groups toward the dominant group.
-In the second domain, the usual interest has been in the ways that non-dominant groups acculturate following contact, with almost no interest in the changes taking place among the dominant group.
+In the second domain, the usual interest has been in the ways that non-dominant groups acculturate the following contact, with almost no interest in the changes taking place among the dominant group.
 That is, in both domains, there has been a 'one-way' examination of these phenomena, with almost no examination of the mutual relationships, thereby providing an incomplete view of the complexity of these intercultural phenomena.
 This bias has been noted by Berry (2006) and by Ward et al. (2017), who argued that these two domains are intimately entwined, and that they require research in both directions in order to provide a complete view of these intercultural phenomena.
 To remedy this bias and lack, the MIRIPS study has examined the intercultural views of both kinds of groups in contact, using the same concepts and measures with both dominant and non-dominant groups.

-General Framework for the MIRIPS Project
+General framework for the MIRIPS project

 The MIRIPS project is guided by a framework that identifies the main concepts and variables, and suggests their inter-relationships (see Figure 1).
 This figure shows five kinds of acculturation and intercultural relations phenomena: (1) the characteristics of the two or more cultural groups (A and B) prior to contact; (ii) the nature of the contact between them; (iii) the cultural changes that are taking place in both groups (iv) the psychological changes experienced by individuals in both groups in contact, and (v) the longer-term adaptations that may be achieved.

 At the cultural group level (on the left of Figure 1), we seek to understand crucial features of the two (or more) original cultural groups prior to their major contact, the nature of their initial and continuing contact relationships, and the resulting dynamic cultural changes in the groups as they emerge as ethnocultural groups during the process of acculturation.
-These cultural changes can range from being rather easily accomplished (such as evolving a new economic base), through to being a source of major cultural disruption (as a result of becoming colonized or enslaved).
+These cultural changes can range from being rather easily accomplished (such as evolving a new economic base), through to being a source of major cultural disruption (as a result of becoming colonised or enslaved).